JpOnline/Blog/startup_what_you_need_to_know.md

 I liked very much of the list, I think it's also in a good order.
 The document had the name  and hypothesis.

-Before talking specifically about the text, let's talk about what you need to know to grow a successful business.
+Let's talk about what you need to know to grow a successful business.
 Do you know how to IPO your company?
 Do you know how to scale your business?
 How to break even your company?
 How to sell?
 Create a product?
 Which problem are you solving?
-What are your client?
+Who are your client?
 What values are you creating?

 You may be thinking "but why do I need to know how to IPO my company now?
 Actually, what's IPO?"
 And this is exactly the point, you don't need to know it if you just started.